Some links in this post may be affiliate links

 Echeveria derenbergii like other Echeveria are non-toxic to humans and pets as indicated by ASPCA.
 They are safe to grow indoors.

-If you would like to add Echeveria derenbergii to your collection, they are available online on Etsy (Link to Etsy).
+If you would like to add Echeveria derenbergii to your collection, you may obtain them online from Etsy (Link to Etsy).

-Painted Lady Echeveria (Echeveria derenbergii) blossoms in bright light with 4-6 hours of direct sunlight, average warmth of 16-280C, moderate humidity of 50-55% and moderately moist, rich, well-drained, succulents potting soil coupled with fortnightly feeding during the growing season.
+To care for Echeveria derenbergii indoors, provide bright light with 4-6 hours of direct sunlight, warmth of 16-280C, humidity of 50-55% and moderately moist, rich, well-drained potting soil coupled with fortnightly feeding in spring and summer.

-Painted Lady Echeveria grows best in bright light with 4-6 hours of direct sunshine.
+Echeveria derenbergii grows best in bright light with 4-6 hours of direct sunshine.
 Avoid exposing it to too hot sunlight before acclimating it as it can get sun scorched.

 Rotate the pot regularly to ensure that the plant receives light on all sides for even growth and avoid lopsided growth.

-Water Painted Lady Echeveria thoroughly during the growing season and allow the top 2-3 inches of soil to dry out between waterings to keep the soil moderately moist.
+Water your Echeveria derenbergii thoroughly in spring and summer and allow the top 2-3 inches of soil to dry out between waterings.
+Keep the soil moderately moist and avoid overwatering to prevent rotting, yellowing and leaf drop.

-Avoid wetting the center of the rosette as it can lead to rotting; watering from the bottom is safer.
-Ensure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to rotting.
+Avoid wetting the center of the rosette as it can lead to rotting; you may water from the bottom instead.
+Ensure that the pot has a drainage hole and the soil is fast-draining to prevent waterlogging as it can lead to rotting and death of the plant.

-Moderate humidity of 50-55% is ideal for Painted Lady Echeveria.
-It has no need for extra humidity.
-Ascertain there is good air circulation to prevent fungal diseases.
+Echeveria derenbergii prospers in a humidity of 50-55%; it has no need for extra humidity.
+Ascertain that there is good air flow to minimize fungal diseases.

-The best soil for Painted Lady Echeveria should be rich in organic matter, loose and free-draining to avoid getting soggy soil.
+The best soil for Painted Lady Echeveria should be rich in organic matter, loose and free-draining to avoid waterlogging.
 The soil should be loose enough to allow water to drain out fast enough.
-Cactus and succulents mix is ideal for these plants.
+Most Cactus and succulents mixes are ideal for these plants.

-Painted Lady Echeveria have a small root system so frequent repotting is not necessary.
-Repot at the beginning of the growing season only when it becomes crowded in its current pot.
+Echeveria Painted Lady have a small root system so frequent repotting is not necessary.
+Repot at the beginning of the growing season (spring to early summer), only when it becomes crowded in its current pot.

-Use a pot 1 size larger and one that has a drainage hole to prevent the soil from getting soggy as it can lead to rotting.
+Use a pot 1 size larger than the current one to avoid overpotting.
+Select a pot that has a drainage hole and well-draining soil to prevent waterlogging which can lead to rotting.
 Use a shallow pot and be careful not to bury the stems to prevent rotting.
 Take a look at these succulents pots on Amazon.

 Pruning Painted Lady Echeveria involves removal of dead or diseased leaves as they act as a breeding ground for pests and diseases.

-If the Echeveria derenbergii is straggly with a nice rosette sitting on top of a long woody stem; cut off the rosette, allow it to dry (callus) in dry potting soil and it will root and grow into a new plant.
+If the plant is straggly with a nice rosette sitting on top of a long woody stem; cut off the rosette, allow it to dry (callus) in dry potting soil and it will root and grow into a new plant.

 The woody stem can also be used for propagation where plantlets will form at the top of the stem.
 These plantlets can then be seperated from the stem when about 4-6 leaves have formed and grown in their own pots.